 Police & Military

-Corruption is a very serious problem among Latin American police, who are generally poorly paid and poorly supervised.
+Corruption is a serious problem among Latin American police, who are generally poorly paid and poorly supervised.
 In many countries, they are not reluctant to plant drugs on unsuspecting travelers or enforce minor regulations to the letter in the hope of extracting coimas (bribes).

 - In police stations, English-speaking interpreters are a rarity.
 Some cities have a tourist police service that may be more helpful.